A Python-Based Peeling Framework for Radio Interferometry: Application to uGMRT 650MHz Imaging: Discussion

-{We develop a Python-based, CASA-compatible \texttt{peeling} framework and demonstrate its effectiveness using uGMRT Band\,4 imaging data.
-The framework mitigates direction-dependent artifacts, reduces image background noise, and enables} both the subtraction and preservation of bright target sources.
+We develop a Python-based, CASA-compatible \texttt{peeling} framework and demonstrate its effectiveness using uGMRT Band\,4 imaging data.
+The framework mitigates direction-dependent artifacts, reduces image background noise, and enables both the subtraction and preservation of bright target sources.
 While the framework significantly improves image fidelity and sensitivity, a key challenge inherent to any \texttt{peeling}-based approach remains accurately modeling the bright source.
 The fidelity of this model ultimately limits the effectiveness of direction-dependent calibration and subsequent source subtraction.
+Furthermore, as discussed in $\S$~\ref{sect:4.2}, the restoration of bright sources is inherently limited, and the recovered flux densities and morphologies should be interpreted with caution, particularly for high-precision analyses.